TimoOerlemans/Portfolio-Research/Research.md

 I also have to choose in what type of framework I am going to work for the front-end.
 <img width="512" alt="image" src="https://user-images.githubusercontent.com/99472273/157016579-d72df7be-de27-4197-a316-99646c9794f4.png">

-In the image above you see three frameworks that I have compared.
+In the image above you see three frameworks that I have compared in the image of Java frameworks you can see Spring works good with React.
 Some sites said it is a personal choice.
 That is why I choose react as my front-end framework.

 ## Group project